White House State Ballroom: Historical

 Experts have cited concerns and doubt among historians and preservationists that the construction would damage the historical integrity of the White House.
 The White House is exempt from the review process of the National Historic Preservation Act of 1966.
 The building is overseen by non-binding recommendations of the Committee for the Preservation of the White House.
-Ever since the National Capital Planning Commission (NCPC) was tasked with reviewing federal development projects in Washington D.C. in 1952, updates to the White House by US Presidents have seen voluntary submission of their plans to the NCPC prior to the beginning of construction, but to date the Trump administration has not submitted its plans for the ballroom to that body.
+Ever since the National Capital Planning Commission (NCPC) was tasked with reviewing federal development projects in Washington, D.C., in 1952, updates to the White House by US presidents have seen voluntary submission of their plans to the NCPC prior to the beginning of construction.

 On October 21, the head of the National Trust for Historic Preservation sent a letter to White House officials citing concerns about the new construction and building potentially overwhelming the classical design of the building and argued that construction should pause as the building was a national historic landmark.
+On December 12, the National Trust filed a lawsuit against President Trump alleging that he violated the Administrative Procedure Act and the National Environmental Policy Act by fast-tracking the construction without comprehensive design reviews, public comments, or congressional approval.
+The suit aims to force President Trump pause the project until he has submitted the plans to several bodies and Congress for public review and input.
+The Trump administration replied that the ballroom construction must continue for classified reasons of national security that may be shared with the judge but not with the plaintiffs.
+In mid-December, the Trump administration told a federal judge that it would submit plans for review by the end of December to two oversight bodies established by Congress, the NCPC and the Commission of Fine Arts (CFA).
+On February 19, 2026, the CFA appointed by Trump approved the renovation by a vote of 6–0.